Skip to content

 Burial Information or Disposition

-In 2022, the DPAA ordered the exhumation of an Iwo Jima unknowns from the National Memorial Cemetery of the Pacific.
-This individual was identified as George Browning, and he was accounted for on 15 April 2024.
+In 2022, the DPAA ordered the exhumation of Iwo Jima unknowns from the National Memorial Cemetery of the Pacific.
+George Browning was finally associated with X-12, and he was accounted for on 15 April 2024

 Next Of Kin Address